 Teachers use the TEAM portfolio platform, TNPortfolio, to complete the portfolio process.
 Teachers gain access to TNPortfolio through the district portfolio lead rostering process.
-District leads begin the rostering process in early September.
-Educators must use their Single Sign On (SSO) for access to the online platform.
+District leads begin the rostering process in the first semester.
+Educators must use their TDOE Single Sign On (SSO) for access to the online platform.
+For assistance with SSO log in information please contact DT.Support@tn.gov.